 - 70% of homebuyers watch video house tours.

-Looking at these stats, it’s evident that real estate videos are high-impact marketing tools designed to make a solid sale.
+Looking at these stats, it’s evident that real estate videos are high-impact marketing tools for real estate agents..

 In this post, we will cover: